taniapalit2110-collab/integrated-accounting-financial-analysis/order_to_cash/07_o2c_dashboard.md

 Outstanding AR = Total Invoiced - Total Collections
 5. Collection Rate

-Measures the proportion of invoiced amounts collected.
+Measures the proportion of invoiced amounts that have been collected.

 Formula: